Reishi006/plotly/README.md

 ### Plotly.js

-Plots made for analysis of the gameplay
+Plots made for analysis of the clicker game gameplay